Corporate access and privacy statement

 Protecting the confidentiality of personal information is a shared responsibility.
 We protect the personal information held by us through policies, procedures, education and awareness programs and ongoing privacy reviews.

-Our Privacy Office develops, delivers and maintains the Enterprise Privacy Program, which sets our privacy requirements, identifies and assesses any privacy risks and makes sure we are compliant with privacy legislation.
+Our Privacy Office develops, delivers and maintains the Enterprise Privacy Program, which sets our privacy requirements, identifies and assesses any privacy risks and makes sure we're compliant with privacy legislation.

 2. Purpose of collection:

 We collect personal information to use in the administration of the Workplace Safety and Insurance Act.
-We do this to accomplish the following purposes:
+We do this:

-• To promote health and safety in the workplaces
+• to promote health and safety in the workplace

-• To provide compensation and other benefits to workers and to survivors of deceased workers
+• to provide compensation and other benefits to injured or ill people and survivors

 3. Limiting collection: